-The 2016 US Presidential election cycle has been brutally wearying.
-What started out with a spark of hope has degenerated into politics as usual, an all too typical situation in which American voters are faced with the issue of choosing between the lesser of two evils, a choice between candidates we think will do less damage, rather than the most good.
-Just yesterday my father scolded me when I told him I probably will stay home on election day.
+The 2016 US presidential election cycle was brutally wearying.
+What started out with a spark of hope degenerated into politics as usual, an all too typical situation in which American voters were faced with the issue of choosing between the lesser of two evils—a choice between candidates we think will do the least damage, rather than the most good.
+My father scolded me when I told him I would probably stay home on election day.
 "Why should I vote?"
 I asked him, "when I really don't like either one of them?"
-He really couldn't give me an answer, other than the old, tired, yaddah yaddah yaddah of you have to exercise your rights that Americans are force fed like castor oil from a young age.
+He really couldn't give me an answer, other than the old, tired, yaddah yaddah yaddah of you have to exercise your rights that Americans are force-fed like castor oil from a young age.

-Other than free trade agreements, certainly a passionate topic for me and also one in which both candidates are ostensibly in accord, what I have observed about this election is that deep seated economic issues have been largely avoided.
-No one is talking about the big picture of the American economic structure.
-Instead, they quibble about fringe details, like two physicians arguing over how to treat symptoms because they don't understand the root cause of the illness.
+Other than free trade agreements, certainly a passionate topic for me and also one in which both candidates were ostensibly in accord, what I observed about the 2016 election is that deep-seated economic issues were largely avoided.
+No one talked about the big picture of the American economic structure.
+Instead, they quibbled about fringe details, like two physicians arguing over how to treat symptoms because they didn't understand the root cause of the illness.

 In other words, while Venezuela may have been victimized by global capitalism, it doesn't mean free enterprise is to blame.
 I knew a church deacon who once preached that you shouldn't throw the baby out with the bath water, and this is exactly what the Venezuelan government has done by declaring war on private property.

 This finally leads us to our central issue, being the difference between free enterprise and capitalism, and how understanding this difference is essential to the long term prosperity of the US economy.

 The concept of Free Enterprise essentially entails a free market, one in which private individuals have their property protected and have a right to the economic benefits produced by their mind and labor.
 Free enterprise implies a level economic playing field in which all players enjoy equal rights and privileges.